tulustul/Civi-Orbis/wiki/gdd.md

 Some loose ideas of what to include:

 - Taxing (the higher taxing, the more money, more unhappiness and less productivity)
+- Science spendings (in the late game)
+- Federacy
 - Form of rule:
   - Tribalism
   - Despotism